singh1114/jeklog/_posts/2017-12-19-how-to-add-posts-to-a-blog-on-jeklog-.markdown

 title: How to add posts to a blog on JekLog
 slug: how-to-add-posts-to-a-blog-on-jeklog-
 ---
+Adding posts to a Jekyll blog has been a tough thing to do.
+But with JekLog everything is going to be easy.
+With JekLog we can easily create blogs and write posts for our easily.
+The content will be transferred directly to the files on the GitHub and the changes can be seen by everywhere in the world.

+&nbsp;

 Hello everyone,

 I am back with another post.
 In this post, I would discuss the very basic way of creating your first post using JekLog.&nbsp;